Good Agricultural Practices (GAP)

 The first part of Kentucky's GAP Training Program is education.
 A curriculum has been developed that has been given to county Cooperative Extension Agents to present to local producers.
 During this class producers learn the best practices that will reduce the risk of their product becoming contaminated.
 Upon completion of this class the farmer receives a certificate issued by the KDA, a GAP Training Certificate.
 The certificate is a component of the requirements to allow raw product samples at Kentucky Farmers' Markets and Kentucky Farm Bureau Certified Roadside Markets.

 A third level to GAP is Third-Party Audit Certification.
 Much like the process of organic certification, an inspector visits a farm and walks through the production, harvest and transport system with the producer and verifies that GAP is being used.
 This level is usually only required for producers selling to large buyers.
-For producers choosing to seek this certification the Kentucky Department of Agriculture has resources to assist you; check out the link below for a number of resources.
+For producers choosing to seek this certification the Kentucky Department of Agriculture has resources to assist you.